meghannahnybida/CSA-Chapter13-Lesson1.2.1/src/mediaLib121/README.md

  type of void.
 The method's purpose is to open the file (if needed), and then writes a string to the file, writing a new line.
 The last method is saveAndClose, it has no parameters and a return type of void.
 The method's purpose is to save and close the file when it is opened for input or output.</p>
-<p>#29: Personally, I would probably use a for loop because you can limit the amount of times the loop iterates in the first line
+<p>#29: Personally, I would use a for loop because I know how many times that program needs to iterate already (100).
-  of the loop.
 I find them to be cleaner, and less chance of infinitely looping.</p>

 <p> Looping Media Lib working:</p>
 <p> <img src = "lesson121.PNG"> </p>